Dimserene/Dimserenes-Modpack/README.md

 Some mod files need to be altered to avoid compat issues, I will specify them in the list.

+I repeat, this is not a full list of 1.0.0 compatible mods, this is a modpack that when put together they should function with no problem.

 ## The Prerequisites

 - [__Lovely__](https://github.com/ethangreen-dev/lovely-injector) 0.5.0-beta6 (latest release)